Shopify/web-configs/Best practices/GraphQL/README.md

 ## Organizing GraphQL documents

 The key to creating a maintainable GraphQL application is to have sensible policies for organizing your GraphQL queries and mutations.
-The points below have proven effective at maintaining larger applications without sacrificing our core principle of [isolation over integration](../../Principles/4%20-%20Isolation%20over%20integration).
+The recommendations below will help you maintain large applications without sacrificing our core principle of [isolation over integration](../../Principles/4%20-%20Isolation%20over%20integration):

-* [Use dedicated GraphQL files](../../Decision%20records/08%20-%20We%20use%20dedicated%20files%20to%20store%20GraphQL%20documents) instead of GraphQL template literals embedded within component files.
+* [Use dedicated GraphQL files](../../Decision%20records/08%20-%20We%20use%20dedicated%20files%20to%20store%20GraphQL%20documents) instead of GraphQL template literals embedded in component files.

 * GraphQL documents should only contain a single query or mutation.
 This makes it easier to keep a sensible naming scheme for GraphQL files, and makes GraphQL documents easier to find.

 * [Avoid fragments as a way of declaring data needs](../../Decision%20records/09%20-%20We%20do%20not%20use%20fragments%20tied%20to%20React%20components) for components that do not have dedicated GraphQL queries.
-Instead, use prop typings to declare an appropriate shape of the data your component needs, just as you would for other "dumb" components.
-Fragments are still appropriate for organizing shared bits of data for multiple places within a single query, or for query-mutation pairs.
+Instead, use prop types to declare the shape of the data your component needs, just as you would for other "dumb" components.
+Fragments are still good for organizing shared bits of data for multiple places in a single query.

 * GraphQL files are the private responsibility of a single component.
 Components should not reach into another component to grab its GraphQL query for any reason.
-This is often done simply to gain access to individual types from the query when declaring a subcomponent’s property types.
-Instead of doing this, a developer should declare a "dumb" version of the types its component expects, and rely on TypeScript to ensure that the parent is passing in a query result that conforms to this shape:
+This is usually done to gain access to individual types from the query when declaring a subcomponent’s prop types.
+Instead of doing this, you should declare a "dumb" version of the types your component expects, and rely on TypeScript to verify that the parent is passing in the right:

   ```ts
   // bad